 Those who already have good balance take it for granted, but balance is actually a very delicate mechanism.
 Did you know that vertigo (that horrific, nausea-inducing feeling of falling) can be caused by inner ear infections?
-Or that gym rats who do countless calf raises per day can have worse balance than a person of the same age whose daily physical activity consists of brushing her teeth while standing on one leg?
+Or that gym rats who do countless calf raises per day can have worse balance than a person of the same age whose daily physical activity consists of brushing their teeth while standing on one leg?
 Well, if you didn’t, it’s time for a refresher course on what affects your balance, why balance is important, and how to improve it.

 Balance should be as popular in the fitness world as strength training, stretching, and cardio.
 Sadly, it’s not.
 But signing up for as many core-training classes as you can is a great way to improve your stability and balance.

 Exercise physiologist and wellness coordinator for the University of Maryland Medical System Steven Ehasz sheds some no-nonsense light on the importance of a strong core: “Your core is the essence of everything you do, from your day-to-day activities to your athletic pursuits,” he says.
 “It doesn’t matter how strong your arms and legs are if they aren’t attached to something equally as strong.”

 2. challenge yourself with yoga.